JetBrains/guide/site/ai/tips/ai-prompting/index.md

 Experiment with the tool's features, such as context-aware suggestions, coding style adherence, or testing assistance.
 Familiarize yourself with specific functionalities designed for code review, bug prediction, or autocompletion.

 Pro tip: Insert comments in your code to act as inline guidance for the AI Assistant.
-For example, "// Suggest optimization for performance in this loop to instruct the AI on what you need."
+For example, "// Suggest optimization for performance in this loop" to instruct the AI on what you need.

 ## Use instructive and open-ended prompts